Targeting of law firms and lawyers under the second Trump administration: Executive Order 14230 against Perkins Coie and related lawsuit

 On March 6, 2025, Trump issued Executive Order 14230 titled "Addressing Risks from Perkins Coie LLP."
-The order suspended security clearances for the firm's employees, restricted their access to federal buildings, directed agencies to review and potentially terminate contracts with the firm, and ordered the government not to hire attorneys from the firm.
+The EO suspended security clearances for the firm's employees, restricted their access to federal buildings, directed agencies to review and potentially terminate contracts with the firm, and ordered the government not to hire attorneys from the firm.
 The administration cited the firm's prior association with Hillary Clinton in her 2016 presidential campaign and its involvement in commissioning the opposition research that led to the Steele dossier, as well as criticizing the firm's diversity, equity, and inclusion (DEI) policies as undermining national interests.

 In response to this action, Perkins Coie sued the Trump administration and stated that it was taking this action to protect the firm, to protect its clients, and to protect the legal system from an “unlawful attack on the Freedom of all Americans to select their counsel of choice without fear of retribution or punishment.”
 Perkins Coie also stated that they believed Trump's executive action was retribution against the firm for connections with Trump's political opponents and designed to “chill future lawyers from representing particular clients."

-On March 12, Judge Beryl Howell of the US District Court for the District of Columbia temporarily blocked part of the order against Perkins Coie related to barring attorneys in the law firm from entering government buildings as a violation of the First Amendment.
+On March 12, Judge Beryl Howell of the US District Court for the District of Columbia temporarily blocked part of the EO against Perkins Coie related to barring attorneys in the law firm from entering government buildings as a violation of the First Amendment.
 Howell said that the order likely violated several constitutional amendments and "casts a chilling harm of blizzard proportion across the entire legal profession."
 Howell also stated that many lawyers were watching this case in horror.
 Howell, an appointee of former president Barack Obama, rejected a motion by the Department of Justice to have her removed from the case for being "insufficiently impartial".
 Perkins Coie was the first law firm to file suit to block the executive orders, and others would later file similar suits.
 Over 500 law firms signed an amicus brief in support of Perkins Coie's lawsuit.

 On May 2, Howell permanently blocked the executive order, characterizing it as "an unprecedented attack" on the legal system and ruling that it "violates the Constitution and is thus null and void."
-The Department of Justice filed a notice on June 30 that it would appeal Howell's ruling to the U.S. Court of Appeals for the District of Columbia Circuit.
+DOJ filed a notice on June 30 that it would appeal Howell's ruling to the U.S. Court of Appeals for the District of Columbia Circuit.